-Our compensation program is focused on building long-term value in an industry where oil and gas reserves are depleted annually and investments require significant capital and generally take several years before showing returns.
-It is critical we maintain and grow our resource base in a capital disciplined manner while ensuring our cost of production is low enough to generate returns for our stockholders in a low oil price environment.
+Our compensation program is focused on building long-term value in an industry where oil and gas reserves are depleted annually and investments require significant capital and generally take several years before yielding returns.
+It is critical we maintain and grow our resource base in a capital disciplined manner while ensuring our cost of production is sufficiently low to generate returns for our stockholders in a low oil price environment.
 The board believes that our compensation program should set short-term targets that lead to long-term success and long-term targets based on shareholder returns, which we believe is the most effective measure of long-term value creation currently available.
 As a result, our annual incentive plan is designed to maintain an annual focus on management's day-to-day efforts on outcomes largely within its control, with a strong emphasis on formulaic, metrics-driven enterprise results.
-Our long-term incentive plan focuses on longer term objectives, including stockholder value creation and alignment of management with stockholder interests.
+Our long-term incentive plan focuses on longer term objectives, including stockholder value creation and alignment of management's interests with those of our stockholders.